top of page

 Job Responsibilities

-Lesson planning is a large part of your job as an ALT and hopefully you have learned the basics already during orientation.
-A tip for team taught lessons with your JTE being proactive about scheduling and planning, so you talk with them at least a week before the actual lesson.
+Lesson planning is a large part of your job as an ALT, and the basics are covered during orientation.
+A tip for team taught lessons with your JTE is to be proactive about scheduling and planning, so you have a chance to talk with them at least a week before the actual lesson.

-Test making support is another one of you core responsibilities.
-This may include proof reading, creating content for term tests, recording audio for listening sections, and marking student essays.
+Test making support is another one of your core responsibilities.
+This may include proofreading, creating content for term tests, recording audio for listening sections, and marking student essays.

 You may also be asked to assist in the following: